Students laughing around a wooden table in a library

 Funding Periods & Deliverables

-During the fellowship appointment, the recipient will submit written briefs at the end of each month to update ATLAS staff on progress toward the research goals.
+During the fellowship appointment, the fellowship recipient will submit written briefs at the end of each month to update ATLAS staff on progress towards the research goals.

 One Semester